 This booklet contains three sections, each with three short essays.
 The first section deals with the city, the College, and Austen's views on both.
-The second section focuses on the novelist herself: her character, as seen through the lens of her letters; her novels; and, in particular, the unfinished Sanditon, which must have been still on her mind at the time of her death.
-The third section covers Austen's final days: the house at 8 College Street in which she died; her funeral; and in the last essay, by Canon Roland Riem, a wider consideration of Austen's final resting place and its enduring significance.
+The second section focuses on the novelist herself: her character, as seen through the lens of her letters; her novels; and, in particular, the unfinished Sanditon, which must have still been on her mind at the time of her death.
+The third section covers Austen's final days: the house at 8 College Street; her death and funeral; and in the last essay, by Canon Roland Riem, a wider consideration of Austen's final resting place and its enduring significance.

-The contributors to this volume, with the exception of Canon Riem, are teachers at the College.
+The contributors to this volume, with the exception of Canon Riem, are current or former teachers at the College.
 Though none is a published Austen scholar, all are Austen enthusiasts.
 Jane Austen and Winchester has been expertly prepared for publication by Lucy Hambidge, with design by Lyn Shields, photos by Jim Pascoe and particular scholarly assistance from College Archivist Suzanne Foster, and Professor Michael Wheeler.
-We all hope you enjoy this small pamphlet and will be happy to hear timely suggestions as to how it might be improved.
+We all hope that you enjoy the essays which follow, and that you might follow in Jane Austen's footsteps to Winchester.